 The Healthy Montgomery Transforming Communities Initiative (TCI) is an exciting multi-year effort to implement a range of public health strategies that can reduce obesity, promote tobacco-free living, and address factors that impact community health.
 The strategies center on policy, system, and environmental changes that offer long-term benefits for disease prevention and management.
 The Healthy Montgomery TCI has a specific focus on the communities of Gaithersburg, Germantown, Long Branch and Takoma Park.

 Healthy Montgomery TCI is a collaborative between the Institute for Public Health Innovation, Trinity Health-member Holy Cross Health, the Montgomery County Department of Health and Human Services, the Healthy Montgomery Steering Committee, the Eat Well Be Active Partnership, and numerous other government and community partners.
-More information can also be found on the TCI Fact Sheet.
+More information can also be found on the TCI Fact Sheet and Year in Review.

 The TCI is funded nationally by Trinity Health, one of the country’s largest healthcare systems.
 Funding is also provided by the Maryland Community Health Resources Commission, The Morris & Gwendolyn Cafritz Foundation, and the Healthcare Initiative Foundation.

 Update: Healthy Montgomery and the TCI partnership have launched a Healthy Montgomery Webinar Series, a series of webinars focusing on real-world examples that demonstrate how a collective impact approach is improving community health.
 Healthy Montgomery is the official community health improvement planning process for Montgomery County, MD.
 We are a collaborative of diverse stakeholders, including government, non-profit, hospital, and community partners.
 Our mission is to achieve optimal health and well-being for all Montgomery County residents.